The Namesake (film): Plot

 After graduation, he works as an architect.
 He dates Maxine, a white American woman from a wealthy background, who is clueless about their cultural differences.
 Gogol introduces her to his parents, who struggle to understand his modern, American perspectives on dating, marriage and love.
 They are hesitant and guarded when meeting her.
 Gogol gets along with Maxine's family and feels closer to them than he does to his own family.

-Before Ashok goes to Ohio for a teaching apprenticeship, he tells Gogol the story of the nearly fatal train accident he had suffered years ago back in India and how he came up with his son's name.
+Before Ashoke goes to Ohio for a teaching apprenticeship, he tells Gogol the story of the nearly fatal train accident he had suffered years ago back in India and how he came up with his son's name.
 Shortly after, while Gogol is on vacation with Maxine's family, Ashoke suffers a heart attack and dies in Cleveland, where he had moved temporarily for work.
 His wife Ashima stayed behind in their home.

 Grieving, Gogol tries to be more like what he thinks his parents want him to be and begins following Indian cultural customs more closely.
 He grows distant from Maxine and eventually breaks up with her due to their cultural differences.

 Gogol rekindles a friendship with Moushumi, the daughter of family friends.
 They begin dating and soon after get married.
 However, the marriage is short-lived as Moushumi, bored with being a wife, starts having an affair with an old boyfriend from Paris.
 Gogol divorces her, while Ashima blames herself for pressuring Gogol to marry a fellow Bengali.
 Gogol returns home to help Ashima pack up the house.
 He comes across the book (The Collected Tales and Plays by Nikolai Gogol) which Ashoke had given him after his college graduation.
-Searching for comfort, and accepting his new life alone, Gogol finally reads the stories written by his namesake on the train home.
+Searching for comfort, and accepting his new life alone, Gogol, on the train home, finally reads the stories written by the author whose namesake he is.

-In addition to depicting Gogol/Nikhil's experiences, the film explores the courtship and marriage of Ashima and Ashoke, and the effect on the family from Ashoke's early death..
+In addition to depicting Gogol/Nikhil's experiences, the film explores the courtship and marriage of Ashima and Ashoke, and the effect on the family from Ashoke's early death.
 By carrying out his father's funeral rites on the banks of the Ganges, Gogol begins to appreciate Indian culture.
 Ashima's decision to sell the suburban American family home and return to Kolkata for part of each year, unifies and closes the film.